 Alex's Traveller Tip

-The Toledo Metro station is, without a doubt, one of the most beautiful I've ever seen - I'd better not give you a description and let you discover it on your own!
+The Toledo Metro station is, without a doubt, one of the most beautiful I've ever seen, I'd better not give you a description and let you discover it on your own!

-10. Dive into the Historic Center of Naples
+Immerse yourself in the Historic Center of Naples

 The heart of the city of Naples is made for getting lost in.
 Walking through its streets you will find a church on practically every corner, and you can enjoy watching life go by: street musicians, artists' studios, old men watching soccer on TV in a bar, and stores of all kinds that are hard to describe.

 The streets are narrow and offer little privacy to their inhabitants.
 You only have to glance up to see typical Italian family scenes happening in front of you, through the windows of their homes.
 If you want to soak up the essence of Naples, this is the area where you can breathe the most genuine atmosphere of the city.